compdatasci/spyder-desktop/README.md

 sudo adduser $USER docker
 ```
 Then, log out and log back in before you can use Docker.

+**Notes for Mac Users**
+On Mac, the clock in Docker would lag when your computer goes to sleep and then wakes up.
+You can resolve this issue either by restarting Docker after waking up or by installing [sync-docker-time](https://github.com/x11vnc/sync-docker-time).
 ## Running the Docker Image
 To run the Docker image, first download the script [`spyder_desktop.py`](https://raw.githubusercontent.com/compdatasci/spyder-desktop/master/spyder_desktop.py)
 and save it to the working directory where you will store your codes and data.
 You can download the script using command line: On Windows, start `Windows PowerShell`, use the `cd` command to change to the working directory where you will store your codes and data, and then run the following command: